Meer Uitgebreid Lager Onderwijs

-Meer Uitgebreid Lager Onderwijs (Dutch, "more advanced primary education") was during part of the twentieth century a level of education in the Netherlands (and the Dutch East Indies), comparable with the junior high school level in the US education system.
-Its successors were the mavo and vbo, now both replaced by vmbo.
-This level of education was used up to 2021 in Suriname, when it was replaced with "voortgezet onderwijs".
+Meer Uitgebreid Lager Onderwijs (Dutch, "more advanced primary education") was during part of the twentieth century a level of education in the Netherlands, Suriname and the Dutch East Indies.
+The system was comparable with the junior high school level in the US education system.
+Its successors were the mavo and vbo, now both replaced by VMBO.

 In Suriname, MULO was a four year program.
 It was split into MULO-A which was focused on business and MULO-B which was focused on science.
 After graduating, students could move onto three-year VWO leading to university or a two-year HAVO leading to higher vocational training.
+In 2021, it was replaced with "voortgezet onderwijs" in Suriname.